-A thick snow blanket covers the slopes of Solang during winter and turns it into a perfect skiing destinations.
+A thick snow blanket covers the slopes of Solang during winter and turns it into a perfect skiing destination.
 A vertical drop of 500 meters from the top of the slope makes it a paradise for professionals.
 Amateurs can enjoy the sport at comparatively softer slopes in the center of the valley.
-Trained instructors help both kind of skiers and some operators also offer skiing lessons.
+Trained instructors help both kinds of skiers and some operators also offer skiing lessons.

-Solang has good paragliding location and facilities.
-There are two take-off sites, one is at a lower level and another one at the peak where the gondola ride culminates.
+Solang has a good paragliding location and facilities.
+There are two take-off sites; one is at a lower level and another one at the peak where the gondola ride culminates.
 Paragliding can be done here in both summers and winters.
 You can appreciate the beauty of valley’s snow-covered slopes, dotted with oaks and pines in winters and the green meadows along the banks of Beas in winters.
-During monsoon season (July-September), paragliding stay closed.
+During the monsoon season (July-September), paragliding stays closed.

 You can enjoy the sport at Kothi also.
-Though paragliding at Solang nullah offers comparatively longer and higher rides, Kothi is a decent option for Joy rides and High rides, which are basically short duration flights (ranging from 5 to 15 minutes).
-Take-off site is near the gorge in the village and landing site is at Solang.
-View of mountainous landscapes from that height are amazing, displaying the green slopes, white mountains and blue sky.
+Though paragliding at Solang nullah offers comparatively longer and higher rides, Kothi is a decent option for Joy rides and High rides, which are short-duration flights (ranging from 5 to 15 minutes).
+The take-off site is near the gorge in the village, and the landing site is at Solang.
+View of mountainous landscapes from that height is amazing, displaying the green slopes, white mountains, and blue sky.

 For more details about the nature of paragliding as a sport, refer to my article on Bir and Billing which is the paragliding capital of India.

 Next to paragliding, the most exciting thing to do here is the rope-way.
-Especially when the valley is covered with snow the view from the top is spellbinding.
-The cable car covers a distance of 1.3 kms, with a rise of 500 meters and speed of 6m/s.
+Especially when the valley is covered with snow, the view from the top is spellbinding.
+The cable car covers a distance of 1.3 km, with a rise of 500 meters and a speed of 6m/s.
 Refer to the picture for the view from rope-way.